soctrace-inria/ocelotl/README.md

 ### Download the Sources

-Alternatively, You may want to work with Ocelotl sources.
-They are available here :
+Alternatively, you may want to work with Ocelotl sources.

 [List of releases](https://github.com/dosimont/ocelotl/releases)